-Who We AreIALEIA is the largest professional organization in the world representing law enforcement analysts.
-Based in the United States, we are a nonprofit 501(c) 3 corporation.
-IALEIA is managed by an international Board of Directors consisting of nine elected IALEIA members.
-Several board members are also supported by volunteer committees.
-IALEIA also has an Executive Advisory Board appointed by the President.
-IALEIA supports regional chapters throughout the world.
-IALEIA has a certification program for analysts, a code of ethics, and bylaws that provide structure for the organization.
-We represent law enforcement analysts in a variety of venues, and provide a community network through regional chapters.
+Who We AreIALEIA is the largest professional organization in the world representing law enforcement analysts, a nonprofit 501(c) 3 corporation based in the US.
+IALEIA is managed by an international Board of Directors consisting of eleven elected IALEIA members and several volunteer committees, as well as an Executive Advisory Board appointed by the President.
+IALEIA has training courses, a certification program for analysts, a code of ethics, and bylaws that provide structure for the organization.
+We represent law enforcement analysts in a variety of venues, and provide an environment of community by establishing regional chapters.

 Members are brought together to achieve the following objectives: